04:12:01 Sensitive Equipment Policy

 - Introduction: Definition of Sensitive Equipment

-- Sensitive equipment at Chattanooga State is defined as any item less than $5000 in value and fitting into one of the following categories:
+- Sensitive equipment at Chattanooga State is defined as any item with a value over $1,500 but less than $5000 and fitting into one of the following categories:

 - LCD projectors, overhead projectors, TV's, copiers, printers, digital cameras, video cameras, 35 mm cameras, hand-held electronic devices, and fax machines.

-- Any office, classroom, and/or lab equipment that should be placed on the College inventory, as decided by the department supervisor, that does not fit into either category A or B.
+- Any office, classroom, and/or lab equipment that should be placed on the College inventory, as decided by the department supervisor, that does not fit into either category A.1.a or A.1.b.

 - Accountability and Inventory Process